-- (2) Any expression used in these Regulations which is also used in Directive 2006/88/EC (except for the definitions of "operator" and "processing establishment" in paragraph (1) and "wild aquatic animal" in regulation 18(5)) has the meaning it bears in that Directive. - (3) References to Decision 2004/453/EC, Directive 2006/88/EC and Regulation (EC) No.1251/2008 are references to those instruments as amended from time to time. - (4) Schedule 1 (list of diseases) has effect.
+- (2) Any expression used in these Regulations which is also used in Directive 2006/88/EC (except for the definitions of "operator" and "processing establishment" in paragraph (1) and "wild aquatic animal" in regulation 18(5)) has the meaning it bears in that Directive. - (3) Schedule 1 (list of diseases) has effect.